Stat-Y/Stat-Y.github.io/index.md

 - **Functional Data Analysis:** I take a more application-driven approach, applying functional data analysis to various types of data.
 One key area is the analysis of battery degradation data, which involves longitudinal functional data with a heterogeneous domain.
 - **Survival Analysis:** I focus on the accurate computation of partial likelihood, including computational, methodological, and theoretical development, with a particular emphasis on applications involving heavily tied data.
 - **High-Dimensional Statistics:** I work on variable selection for multiple responses.
 - **Collaborative Research:** I am also involved in a collaborative project in social science.

+  To contact me, the best way is to email [youngjin@vt.edu](mailto:youngjin@vt.edu).
+For more details about me, see my [CV](link-to-your-CV).
 ---

 ## Publications